[Originally published: May 20, 2021. Updated: Dec. 17, 2021.]

 One thing researchers are monitoring in vaccine recipients is levels of antibodies, which are proteins produced by the body’s immune system when it detects harmful substances, and that are easily measured from blood samples.
 “Antibodies are a really good marker for protection against infection, so we will be monitoring those levels for as long as we can measure them,” says Akiko Iwasaki, PhD, a professor of immunobiology at Yale School of Medicine.

 A report in The New England Journal of Medicine (NEJM) in April showed that 33 participants who had received the Moderna vaccine during the Phase I trial had a gradual decline in antibody protection—and, based on the slope, Iwasaki says, that is hopeful news.
 “If antibodies are going down very quickly, you would expect that to last for a short time.”
 The slow decline raises hopes that the mRNA vaccines will be protective for at least a year, if not longer, she says.
-(It should be noted that the trial occurred prior to Delta becoming the predominant virus variant.)
+(It should be noted that the trial occurred prior to when Delta became the predominant virus variant in the U.S. last summer; as of mid-December 2021, Omicron is the predominant virus in the U.S.)

 Another measure is T cells, which scientists are still studying for their ability to kill virus-infected cells in the context of COVID-19, and which may also provide important protection.
 T cells are more difficult to measure, Iwasaki says.
 But they may be important—last year, a study in Nature showed that people who were infected with severe acute respiratory syndrome (SARS), a different coronavirus outbreak that killed almost 800 people in 2003, maintained T-cell immunity 17 years after they recovered.